Sanction Information

 High Risk Activities

-The High Risk activities listed below are strictly subject to insurer and FNSW approval.
-These activities potentially expose the insured (club/association/FNSW) to increased liability and in many cases fall outside of the scope of the relevant policy terms and therefore are not covered and cannot be sanctioned.
+The activities listed below are strictly subject to FNSW and insurers approval.
+These activities potentially expose the insured (club/association/FNSW) to increased liability and in many cases cannot be sanctioned.

-Special Sanction Application to FNSW is required if any of the following are proposed for any events:
+Special Sanction Application to FNSW is required if any of the following are proposed for any club or association events:

-• Inflatable football fields with or without a built-in floor.
+• Inflatable football fields with a built-in floor

 • Wind machines or air propelled projectiles, including confetti launchers.